EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.refine_fit

-Match sources in two catalogs and fit a positional transformation Package: imUtil.patternMatch Description: Given two catalogs of sources that have rougghly the same coordinate system (e.g., images are aligned to a few pixels
+Match sources in two catalogs and fit a positional transformation Package: imUtil.patternMatch Description: Given two catalogs of sources that have rougghly the same coordinate system (e.g., images are aligned to a few pixels lebvel), match the sources, and then fit a transformation